ForkingField/OpenSeason/README.md

  - Video capture with FFmpeg backends.

 ## System Requirements
  - A CPU faster than a potato.
-But it needs to be x86_64 (SSE4.1), AArch32/armv7, AArch64/ARMv8, or RISC-V/RV64.
+But it needs to be x86_64, AArch32/armv7, AArch64/ARMv8, or RISC-V/RV64.
  - For the hardware renderers, a GPU capable of OpenGL 3.1/OpenGL ES 3.1/Direct3D 11 Feature Level 10.0 (or Vulkan 1.0) and above.
 So, basically anything made in the last 10 years or so.
  - SDL, XInput or DInput compatible game controller (e.g. XB360/XBOne/XBSeries).

 ## Downloading and running

-For x86 machines (most systems), you will need a CPU that supports the SSE4.1 instruction set.
-This includes all CPUs manufactured after 2007.
-If you want to use OpenSeason with a CPU that is older, [0.1.6995](https://github.com/ForkingField/OpenSeason/tree/0.1.6995) is the last version that does not require SSE4.1.

 ### LibCrypt protection and SBI files